Singtel (SGX: Z74) Dividend Cut: Here's What Investors Should Know About the Telco's FY2021 Financial Results

 Singapore Telecommunications Limited (SGX: Z74), or Singtel for short, is the fourth largest component of Singapore’s stock market benchmark, the Straits Times Index (STI), just behind the three local banks.

-Let’s find out more right here!
+Let’s find out more right here…

 Singtel’s Revenue and Regional Associate Performance

-Singtel posted revenue of S$7.4 billion during the latest period, down 10% from S$8.3 billion seen a year ago.
+Singtel posted operating revenue of S$15.6 billion for FY2021, down 5% from S$16.5 billion seen a year ago.

 - Mobile service

 Fixed voice 546.6 705.2

 Australia contributed to the majority of Singtel’s revenue at 52%, while Singapore brought in 39%.
 The remaining 9% came from the US and other places where Singtel operates in.

 Moving on, pre-tax profits from Singtel’s regional associates’ (excluding one-off items) rose 4% to S$1.7 billion on the back of Airtel’s improved performance in both India and Africa.
 But this was partly offset by lower profits from Telkomsel, AIS, Globe, and Intouch.

 The telco’s FY2021 underlying net profit, which excludes one-off items, tumbled 30% to S$1.7 billion due to “continued industry and COVID-19 headwinds”.